dferrazm/coffee_controllers-rails/README.md

       data-action="<%= controller.action_name %>">
 ```

-This is need to keep track of which `controller#action` corresponds to the current request.
+This is required to keep track of which `controller#action` corresponds to the current request.

 ## Usage